masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 ![](./../../plantuml/out/attestation-protocol/protocol-verification-workflow/protocol-verification-workflow.svg)

-*claim verification workflow*
+*signed data verification workflow*

-Whenever a verifier receives a signed data object, one needs to proceed the following steps successfully to verify the validity of this data.
+Whenever a verifier receives a signed data object, one needs to proceed the following steps successfully to verify the validity of these data.

 1. decode the signature token.
 2. verify the validity of that token.